-Upon identification of specific fraud situations, the Qwest Networx Security Manager will coordinate efforts with the fraud detection and other security functions to provide necessary information and legal processing needed for timely identification and potential prosecution of perpetrators.
-At the GSA Networx PMO's request, Qwest will selectively block and take other actions which are reasonably under the control of Qwest in order to limit or prevent unauthorized calling resulting from the operation of Agency-provided systems, equipment, facilities, or services.
-Qwest will also, upon request, assist Agencies in the referral of all relevant information to state or Federal officials for the purposes of prosecuting those individuals responsible for the abuse or misuse of an Agency's service.
-Qwest will assist the Government in the preparation and submission of relevant information under Qwest's control in all legal actions that the Government may bring against third parties responsible for the abuse or misuse of Qwest's Networx services.
+Upon identification of specific fraud situations, the Qwest Networx Security Manager will coordinate efforts with the fraud and other security functions to provide necessary information and legal processing needed for Agencies to ensure timely identification and potential prosecution of perpetrators.
+At the GSA Networx PMO's request, Qwest will selectively block and take other appropriate actions in order to limit or prevent unauthorized calling resulting from the operation of customer-provided systems, equipment, facilities, or services.
+Qwest will also, upon request, assist the Government in the referral of all relevant information to state or Federal officials for the purposes of prosecuting those individuals responsible for the abuse or misuse of a customer's service.
+Qwest will assist the Government in the preparation and submission of relevant information in all legal actions which the Government may bring against third parties responsible for the abuse or misuse of the Qwest's Networx services.